vuestorefront/vue-storefront/packages/core/docs/advanced/logging.md

 ## Using logger in your app

-To make use of the Vue Storefront logger, import it from the core and use one of 4 available types of messages
+To use Vue Storefront logger, import it from the core and use one of 4 available types of messages.

 ```js
 import { Logger } from '@vue-storefront/core';